sanzgiri/adeshpande3.github.io/_posts/2017-12-17-my-first-blog-post.md

 1. Fork github repo [adeshpande3/adeshpande3.github.io](https://github.com/adeshpande3/adeshpande3.github.io) and rename it as `username.github.io` where `username` is your github username

-1. In this repo, edit file `_config.yml`: and update name, description, avatar, footer-links, url.
+1. In this repo, edit file `_config.yml` and update name, description (this is what appears below your name on your blog), avatar, footer-links, url.
 You can edit this file from github itself

 1. Create a `_posts` directory at the top level of this repo (if one does not exist).
 You can do this by `create new file` from the github repo page with the name "/_posts"